 This yeast is often multidrug resistant, meaning that it does not respond to antifungal drugs commonly used to treat Candida infections.

-Since June 2016, when the CDC first issued a clinical alert on the multidrug-resistant yeast, Candida auris (C. auris), 523 clinical cases have been identified in 12 different U.S. states (as of mid-January 2019).
+Since June 2016, when the CDC first issued a clinical alert on the multidrug-resistant yeast, Candida auris (C. auris), just over 1300 clinical cases have been identified in 20 different U.S. states (as of Sept 22, 2020 – https://www.cdc.gov/fungal/candida-auris/tracking-c-auris.html).

 It has caused outbreaks in healthcare settings, and appears to be able to persist on surfaces and spread between patients in healthcare facilities, unlike other Candida species.
 For this reason, it is important to quickly identify C. auris in a hospitalized patient so that healthcare facilities can take special precautions to stop its spread.

-It is difficult to identify C. auris with standard laboratory methods, and specialized laboratory methods are needed to accurately identify C. auris.
+It has been difficult to identify C. auris with standard laboratory methods, and specialized laboratory methods are needed to accurately identify C. auris.
 Conventional laboratory techniques can lead to misidentification and inappropriate management, making it difficult to control the spread of C. auris in healthcare settings.
 Because of these factors, CDC is alerting U.S. healthcare facilities to be on the lookout for C. auris in their patients.
+An algorithm for identification has been issued, updated most recently in May 2019. (https://www.cdc.gov/fungal/diseases/candidiasis/pdf/Testing-algorithm-by-Method-temp.pdf)

 C. auris is still rare in the United States.
 People who get invasive Candida infections are often already sick from other medical conditions, so it can be difficult to know if they have a C. auris infection.
 The most common symptoms of invasive Candida infection are fever and chills that don’t improve after antibiotic treatment for a suspected bacterial infection.
 Only a laboratory test can diagnose C. auris infection.